 Your parish Councillors are elected every four years, if required.
 There is no election if the number of nominees does not exceed the number of Councillors required.
 The Oakthorpe, Donisthorpe & Acresford Parish Council consists of eight (8) Councillors elected to the unpaid voluntary position and give their time freely to our three (3) communities.

-The Clerk of the Parish Council is not elected.
+The Manager/Clerk/RFO of the Parish Council is not elected.
 This position is equivalent of an officer in local government and is a paid, part-time position.
-The clerk prepares agendas and takes minutes of meetings, undertakes administrative and clerical duties on behalf of the Councillors, and is trained to provide advice and guidance on certain issues such as legal requirements and responsibilities of the Parish Council.
+The proper officer prepares agendas and takes minutes of meetings, undertakes administrative and clerical duties on behalf of the Councillors, and is trained to provide advice and guidance on certain issues such as legal requirements and responsibilities of the Parish Council.

 Your district council is North West Leicestershire and your representative on the Council is District Councillor Mr Robert Ashman.